ElektraInitiative/libelektra/doc/dev/error-categorization.md

 wrong plugin names, missing backends, initialization errors, misconfiguration of Elektra etc.
 Installation errors might also be non-Elektra specific but also from dependent library/applications such as gpg.
-Also plugin configuration errors belong to `Installation Errors` as they this happens during mounting.
+Also plugin configuration errors belong to `Installation Errors` as this happens during mounting.
 Users will have to reconfigure, reinstall, recompile (with other settings) Elektra in order to get rid of this error or fix the installation of the corresponding library/application.

 #### Logical ("C01300")

-`Logical Errors` is another branch category in which you indicate a bug in Elektra such as internal errors, assertion failures or errors which should not happen such as going into a `default` branch when you are assured that all cases are covered.
+`Logical Errors` is a branch category in which you indicate a bug in Elektra such as internal errors, assertion failures, not implemented features or errors which should not happen such as going into a `default` branch when you are assured that all cases are covered.
 Usually such errors come with a message to report such failures to Elektra's bugtracker.
 Applications cannot handle such errors themselves.